Call Center AI Startup ASAPP Raises $120M

 “ASAPP is one of the few companies advancing research and development in artificial intelligence and its application for customer experience,” ASAPP CEO Gustavo Sapoznik said.
 “In an environment where customer expectations are rising, ASAPP is helping large enterprises advance digital engagement, real-time voice transcription, speech analytics, and live agent coaching and analytics.”

 The COVID-19 pandemic and shift to working from home for so many people triggered a skyrocketing demand for AI in customer service.
 ASAPP was one of the many startups flooded with new clients and investors.
-Last year, Dialpad raised $100 million and Observe.AI raised $54 million in quick succession, while Five9 bought outright the virtual agent platform Inference Solutions. have been throwing giant checks at any startup with virtual agents or call center AI assistants to offer.
+Last year, Dialpad raised $100 million and Observe.AI raised $54 million in quick succession, while Five9 bought outright the virtual agent platform Inference Solutions.
 The trend continued this year, with Uniphore closing an eye-popping $140 million funding round a couple of months ago.
 ASAPP doubled in size last year, picking up several major new clients like Dish Network and JetBlue, fueling the need for the funding round.
 The new money will serve to expand ASAPP’s reach, as well as add and expand the AI embedded in the customer experience performance platform.

 “The Customer Experience industry is at a crossroads.
 After years of interactive voice response systems and bot investments, customer satisfaction is down, and costs have increased,” Sapoznik said.
 “We apply our AI research to make people in contact centers wildly more productive because existing rules-based technology and architectures limit companies to small improvements that can’t bridge the digital transformation opportunity that AI is enabling and delivering.”